Technologicat/unpythonic/README.md

 To denote tail recursion in an anonymous function, use the special jump target `SELF` (all uppercase!).
 Here it's just `jump` instead of `return jump` since lambda does not use the `return` syntax.

+Technically, `SELF` means *keep current jump target*, so the last function that was explicitly named in that trampoline remains as the target of the upcoming jump.
+When the trampoline starts, the current target is set to the initial entry point (also for lambdas).

 *Mutual recursion*:

 ```python